SmaniaD/Tide-Prediction/README.md

  **Demo only — not for navigation/operations.**

-This script Illustrates harmonic tide prediction with standard Python tools. a non-profissional harmonic prediction tool for sea level that generates a short animation.
+This script Illustrates harmonic tide prediction with standard Python tools.
+It is a non-profissional harmonic prediction tool for sea level that generates a short animation.
 The script  reads an hourly time series in CSV format, converts levels from >millimeters to meters, splits the record into two halves (training and test), fits a tidal harmonic model